 Rendezvous Creek car park

-Car park advisory sign which is partially hidden by foliage but warns you of the approaching turn into the car park
+Car park advisory sign on the left hand side of the road which is partially hidden by foliage but warns you of the approaching right hand turn into the car park

 Rendezvous Creek car park

 Like many of the walks in Canberra I had done the Rendezvous Creek in the past but that was prior to me setting up Australian Hiker so I didn’t have the relevant photos and details that I needed to do a proper review.
 I love Namadgi National Park, in particular the southern and western areas that border the remote wilderness regions and this little walk is no different.
 The Rendezvous Creek car park is located on the right hand side of the road between the Glendale Picnic area and the Yankee Hat trail head and requires no special type of vehicle to access.
 In fact the road is good quality bitumen all the way there.
 The car park itself is unsealed but in good condition and will fit around 10 cars though I have never seen more than a few at a time here with the other better known walks grabbing all the attention.

 Once you arrive at the car park head of to the trail information signage and start your walk through areas of ‘Black Sally’ Mallee Eucalyptus that dominate this particular section of the park.
 I love these Eucalyptus; both the form and the bark is spectacular.
 From the trail head you head up and through this well wooded areas past hidden stream babbling in the background before eventually coming out onto the open plains of the adjacent valley.
 On the day we did this walk there were lots of little toadstools and interesting insects around as well as the occasional skittish wallaby that would shoot off before to close.
 Eventually you loop back round and come back into the wooded area before rejoining the trail you came out on.
 While not heavily used the trail tread is worn enough that it is easy to follow and there is enough directional signage to confirm which way you are going.